Marketing91

 Employees always strive to maintain a balance between the job inputs and outcomes received against perceived inputs and outcomes.
 Equity theory states that people are motivated by fair treatment.
 The fair treatment maintains relationships with employees, thus improving interrelation and work meaningfulness.

 Liked this post?
-Check out these detailed articles on Topic of Motivation
+Check out the complete series on Motivation

 Related posts: